You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 • Target Muscles- Upper and Lower Body

 This pose is known as the virabhadrasana-1 chair variation and is one of the easiest versions of the traditional pose.
 It offers many physical and mental health benefits to your physical and mental well-being.
-It is a great variation for students and persons with severe balancing issues and injuries.
-Here we discuss some amazing benefits of this pose given below

-It Improves flexibility and provides a great range of motion(Mobility).
+It improves flexibility and provides a great range of motion(Mobility).
 That can help you in daily activities and prevent injuries and stiffness of the muscles.

 Deep stretching of the upper and lower body improves the strength of the muscles.
 It strengthens your hamstrings, quads, hips, and shoulders.